HL7/fhir-specialty-rx/input/pages/searches.md

 #### Specifying a query string

-Specialty Rx messaging enables requesters to submit requests without performing a patient match ahead of time.
-This accommodates a common situation where the requester hasn't participated in previous FHIR exchanges about this patient with the responder and doesn't possess the responder's Patient resource ID.
-This also addresses challenges that may arise if the requester interacts with the responder via an intermediary--for example if the requester lacks details about the responder's endpoint or is otherwise unable to submit patient match requests directly to the responder.
+Specialty Rx messaging enables Data Consumer systems to submit requests without performing a patient match ahead of time.
+This accommodates a common situation where the Data Consumer hasn't participated in previous FHIR exchanges about this patient with the Data Source and doesn't possess the Data Source's Patient resource ID.
+This also addresses challenges that may arise if the Data Consumer interacts with the Data Source via an intermediary--for example if the Data Consumer lacks details about the Data Source's endpoint or is otherwise unable to submit patient match requests directly to the Data Source.

-To support this scenario, the Specialty Rx Query message omits the patient parameter from submitted search strings, with the expectation that the responder will append it after locating the desired patient in its system.
+To support this scenario, the Specialty Rx Query message omits the patient parameter from submitted search strings, with the expectation that the Data Source will append it after locating the desired patient in its system.

 For example, a search for a given patient's vital signs that would ordinarily be stated as: